NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/aquatic-macroinvertebrates/02_ecocomDP_workflow_with_NEON_algae/02_ecocomDP_workflow_with_NEON_algae.md

 </figure>

 The motivation is for both NEON biodiversity data products and EDI data packages, including data from the US Long Term Ecological Research Network and Macrosystems Biology projects, to be discoverable through a single data search tool, and to be delivered in a standard format.
 Our objective here is to demonstrate how the workflow will work with NEON biodiversity data packages.

+This tutorial was prepared for the <a href="https://www.neonscience.org/get-involved/events/sfs-2021-neon-aquatic-biodiversity-workshop">Society for Freshwater Science 2021 NEON Aquatic Biodiversity Workshop</a>.

 ## Load Libraries and Prepare Workspace
 First, we will load all necessary libraries into our R environment.
 If you have not already installed these libraries, please see the 'R Packages to Install' section above.